Kajal937/Kajal937/README.md

 - 👋 Hi, I’m @Kajal937
 - 👀 I’m interested in coding
-- 🌱 I’m currently learning Javascript
+- 🌱 I’m currently learning ReactJs
--  Ask me about Web Dev
+-  Ask me about ReactJs
 - 📫 How to reach me mail at palkajal622@gmail.com

 <!---